 Hi.
 I am Dr. Scott Newsom, a licensed psychologist currently in private practice in Austin, Texas.
 As a psychologist, I enjoy providing neuropsychology informed psycho-educational and psychological assessments for children, adolescents and adults.
-My office is conveniently located at 4601 Spicewood Springs Road, building 3, Austin, TX 78759.
-This is between Mopac and 360 at the top of the hill.
+My office is conveniently located at 8105 Shoal Creek Dr. Suite B, Austin, TX 87857.
+This is just off of Steck in North Central Austin.
 Contact me now for an appointment or an initial assessment consultation.

 A Little History: